pingcap/docs/tidb-cloud/tidb-cloud-events.md

 ---
 title: TiDB Cloud Cluster Events
-summary: Learn how to review the events for TiDB Cloud clusters using the Event page.
+summary: Learn how to view the events for TiDB Cloud clusters using the Events page.
 ---

-# TiDB Cloud Events
+# TiDB Cloud Cluster Events

 TiDB Cloud logs the historical events at the cluster level.
-An *event* indicates a change in the TiDB Cloud cluster environment.
-You can review the logged events on the **Events** page, including the event type, status, message, trigger time, and trigger user.
+An *event* indicates a change in your TiDB Cloud cluster.
+You can view the logged events on the **Events** page, including the event type, status, message, trigger time, and trigger user.

-This document describes how to review the events for TiDB Cloud clusters using the **Events** page.
+This document describes how to view the events for TiDB Cloud clusters using the **Events** page and lists the supported event types.

 > **Note:**
 >
-> The Events page currently is only available for [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#dedicated-tier) clusters.
+> Currently, the Events page is only available for [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#dedicated-tier) clusters.

 ## View the Events page